 Weintraub, E. R. (1985).
 Joan Robinson’s Critique of Equilibrium: An Appraisal.American Economic Review, Papers and Proceedings, 75(2): 146–149.
 URL

 I did not say that Aristotle found all laws of physics, I said that the Greeks invented science which means, roughly speaking, they showed the difference between brainless political/religious blather and scientific truth and how to arrive at the latter: “When the premises are certain, true, and primary, and the conclusion formally follows from them, this is demonstration, and produces scientific knowledge of a thing.
 (Aristotle)

 Here are the premises of orthodox economics: “HC1.
 There exist economic agents.
 HC2.
 Agents have preferences over outcomes.
 HC3.
 Agents independently optimize subject to constraints.
 HC4.
 Choices are made in interrelated markets.
 HC5.
 Agents have full relevant knowledge.
 HC6.
 Observable economic outcomes are coordinated, so they must be discussed with reference to equilibrium states.”
 (Weintraub, 1985)

 These premises are provably false and cannot by any stretch of the imagination produce scientific knowledge of how the actual economy works.
-The representative economist, though, swallows this rather obvious junk hook, line, and sinker since about 140 years.
+The representative economist, though, swallows this rather obvious junk hook, line, and sinker for about 150 years.
 What he then produces are lengthy but pointless sitcoms like lump-of-labor, the capital controversy, saving-equals-investment, Say’s law, voluntary/involuntary unemployment, and so on.

 The only thing the informed layperson has to know when she/he tries to make sense of the representative economist’s argument is: It isn’t science, it isn’t true, it is just another astounding rubbish from Econ 101.#1

-* A paraphrase of K. Humphreys' standing bottom line
+#1 A paraphrase of K. Humphreys' standing bottom line.